 This joke about the curtain dress isn’t nearly as funny for anyone unfamiliar with this scene from Gone with the Wind.
 The curtain dress is still a joke, but made funnier when compared to the curtain dress in the movie.
 It contains the existing setup and 1st story that the curtain dress was indeed impressive.
 The punch and 2nd story parody contradict the existing setup and 1st story with Burnett sashaying down the stairs in this hideous curtain dress.

 Observation jokes are completely constructed from shared knowledge as they have an existing setup and 1st story and an existing punch and 2nd story.
 The comedian simply recognizes the existing joke and then reports it to an audience.
-The only writing is in forming the exact way to explain the observation.
+The only writing is in forming the exact way to expose the observation joke.

 For instance this George Carlin joke: